victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 ## 1 Introduction
 ### 1.1 People Who Started This Project
-About 10 years ago in 2008, _Sempr_, a former member of Huazhong University of Science and Technology(  [HUST](https://en.wikipedia.org/wiki/Huazhong_University_of_Science_and_Technology)) [ACM/ICPC](https://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest) team, had an idea of building an online judge[1] both for their team's algorithm training and for his own graduation project.
+About 10 years ago in 2008, _Sempr_, a former member of Huazhong University of Science and Technology([HUST](https://en.wikipedia.org/wiki/Huazhong_University_of_Science_and_Technology)) [ACM/ICPC](https://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest) team, had an idea of building an online judge[1] both for their team's algorithm training and for his own graduation project.
 Although many successful projects are created by a single person, more people are needed in order to perfect them.
-According to one former participant Shang(my interviewee), before _Sempr_ began coding, _Sempr_ discussed this idea with his teammates and the team's advisors, and undoubtedly, they all encouraged him to fulfill it and promised to offer help when needed.
+According to one former participant Shang(my interviewee), before _Sempr_ began coding, _Sempr_ discussed this idea with his teammates and the team's advisors, and undoubtedly, they all encouraged him and promised to offer help when needed.
 Through the efforts of all these people, the HUST Online Judge first came out with the domain acm.hust.edu.cn which was no longer used after Jan 2018 due to many reasons.

 ### 1.2 Embracing the Wonderful GPL v2 License!